jinilover/service-in-fp-scala/functional-scala-notes.md

 https://github.com/jinilover/mtl-classy-prism explains what is mtl and the problem it solves.
 It is a Haskell project but the concept is more easily understood in Haskell :slightly_smiling_face:

 ### How mtl solves my problem
-In `LinkService` unit test, it only tests its logic w/o a real database.
+The `LinkService` unit test only only need to test its logic w/o requiring a real database.
 Using a mock db that entertains the `LinkService` logic will do the job.
 Depending on the requirement, sometimes the mock db should be able to *change* the state.
 I once used `var` in the mock db and accidentally discovered the unit test fails to be RT.
 Although it is unit test code, I don't want to remember which part is not RT and pay special care for it.
-To solve the problem gracefully, I decided to use state monad.  `MonadState` is preferred because it is type class so that any `MonadState` instance is a state monad.
+To solve the problem gracefully, I decided to use state monad.  `MonadState` comes to the rescue because it is type class, any `MonadState` instance is a state monad.

 Example
 ```scala